jonathanlb/signed-s3-links/README.md

 - `id` provide a reference to the audio player.
 - `title` enclose the player in a caption with the given title.
 - `style` provides css style overrides to the audio player, e.g. `"width: 100%;"`.

+## Troubleshooting

+### Using a Visual Editor
+If you're using a visual editor, like [Divi](https://www.elegantthemes.com/gallery/divi/), use the "text" editing mode, as opposed to the "visual" mode option in the upper-right side of the panel.
+Divi will wrap certain tokens, like "class", in span elements, preventing WordPress from interpretting shortcode arguments.

+Also using Divi, the visual editor can be slow to apply CSS class styling to the shortcodes.
+Be patient.
+Test outside of the editor.
+Check the `post_content` column in the `wp_posts` table using MySQL.

+### AWS Credentials
+If you get an error reading the AWS credentials file from the home directory, copy your credentials file into the signed-s3-links plugin directory and reference it with `./credentials` from the Signed-S3-Links settings menu.

 ## Testing